Double sampling for informatively missing data in electronic health record-based comparative effectiveness research: Double sampling for arbitrary coarsening

 \section{Double sampling for arbitrary coarsening}

-Up until now, we have focused on the specific causal problem outlined in section \ref{sec:hypothetical}.
-It turns out that the nonparametric identification and estimation results are entirely generic, and do not depend on either the data structure of the given problem or the specific mean counterfactual estimand of interest.
-In this section, we lay out the notation for arbitrary coarsening of a given full data structure and show that under a generalization of Assumptions \ref{ass:ident} and \ref{ass:pos}, double sampling identifies the complete data distribution; derive a transformation of the full data nonparametric influence function of an arbitrary smooth functional that yields the observed data nonparametric influence function; construct influence function-based estimators using sample splitting; and characterize the asymptotic behavior of these estimators, including multiple robustness properties.
+In this paper, we have focused on the specific causal problem outlined in Section \ref{sec:hypothetical}.
+That said, the nonparametric identification and estimation results are entirely generic, and do not depend on either the data structure of the given problem nor the specific mean counterfactual estimand of interest.
+In Appendix A, we lay out the notation for arbitrary coarsening of a given full data structure and show that under a generalization of Assumptions \ref{ass:ident} and \ref{ass:pos}, double sampling identifies the complete data distribution; derive a transformation of the full data nonparametric influence function of an arbitrary smooth functional that yields the observed data nonparametric influence function; construct influence function-based estimators using sample splitting; and characterize the asymptotic behavior of these estimators, including multiple robustness properties.